-Miles has his head down,
+Miles had his head down on his desk.
 He was the meanest brute.
-His head's been down on his desk so much, It began taking root.
+His head's down on his desk so much, It began taking root.

-Slender shoots grew down from his ear, Sank into the desktop.
-Tiny buds sprouted from his hair, To form a flower crop.
+Slender shoots grew down from his ear, And sank in the desk top.
+Tiny buds sprouted from his hair, Forming a flower crop.

-We all like Miles a lot better now,

-But he can't come to play.

-His head's been down on his desk so much,

-We must water him each day.
+We like Miles a lot better now, But he can't come to play.
+His head was on his desk so much, We water him each day.